Avalanche Lake hike is the best easy hike that everyone should do once in Glacier National Park!

 Because of such limited access to the park, Avalanche Lake hike was the only popular and decent hike option.
 We walked by many families with kids and groups of people including people who did not even have masks on.
 Regardless, we managed to hike further to the end of the lake and were able to find a more secluded area to sit, take a ton of photos, and just simply enjoyed the view!

-Overall, I’d rate this hike as easy to intermediate.
+Overall, I’d rate this hike as easy or barely intermediate.
 It’s a fun and beautiful hike with striking waterfalls along the hike and a dozen that cascade down at the lake.
 Avalanche Lake is so clear, and its aquamarine color reminds me so much of Colchuck Lake but times it by ten!
 The red Cedar trees are so tall and beautiful.
+Glacier is definitely on top of my favorite National Park, and it is on my come-back list in 2021.

 OUTFIT DETAIL: long-sleeved shirt (worn underneath): EVERLANE (I thrifted this V-neck top at the Goodwill, but anything from their Pima cotton range is excellent!) | jacket: MARMOT (I got it on sale at REI, so I’m not sure about the model.
 Similar HERE) | leggings: LULU LEMON | socks: DARN TOUGH VERMONT | hiking boots: KEEN | hat: APPLE (bought at their HQ San Jose location)